Flu will often get better on its own, but it can make some people seriously ill. It's important to get the flu vaccine if you're advised to.

 Flu vaccines are safe and effective.
 They're offered every year on the NHS to help protect people at risk of flu and its complications.

-The children's nasal spray flu vaccine is given to children aged 2 or 3 on 31 August 2024 (born between 1 September 2020 and 31 August 2022) and children aged 2 to 17 with certain long-term health conditions.
+The children's nasal spray flu vaccine is given to children aged 2 or 3 on 31 August 2025 and children aged 2 to 17 with certain long-term health conditions.

 If your child is in either primary or secondary school, please visit our dedicated webpage with information on how they can get vaccinated.